Aetherinox/node-toasted-notifier/README.md

 new WindowsBalloon(options).notify();

 /*
-    send notification to users running Windows or macOS users. this is the fallback used if the above notification vendors aren't available.
+    send notification to users running Windows or macOS this is the fallback used if the above notification vendors aren't available.
 */